frnno967/WSJT-X-to-eQSL.cc-Auto-Uploader/README.md

 ## Overview

-WSJT-X to eQSL.cc Auto-Uploader is a Python-based tool that automatically listens for WSJT-X logged network ADIF broadcasts over UDP and uploads them to your eQSL.cc account in real-time.
+WSJT-X to eQSL.cc Auto-Uploader is a Python-based tool for Amateur Radio that automatically listens for WSJT-X logged network ADIF broadcasts over UDP and uploads them to your eQSL.cc account in real-time.
 The program features a clean, terminal-based user interface that displays contact information, statistics, and upload status.

 ## Features